 Mac Pro (2013 or later)

-You should also be running the latest version of macOS (at the time of writing, that’s macOS Catalina).
+You should also be running the latest version of macOS.
 Boot Camp comes pre-loaded on macOS, but if you don’t have it, download the Boot Camp Support Software here.

 You can have as little as 64GB free storage space on your machine, though Apple says 128GB provides the best experience.
 To find out how much free storage space you have available on your Mac, select > About This Mac from the menu bar.
 In the popup window, simply select “Storage” to see how much space you have available.